Obtaining discretionary leave to remain/ a residence permit

 The decision as to whether to bring a complaint at the Employment Tribunal or Court will depend largely on the type of complaint, value of compensation and time limit available for making a complaint.

-These factors are dealt with in more detail under the two sections but the following are likely to be important:
+These factors are dealt with in more detail under the two sections in the links above but the following are likely to be important:

-A claim in the employment tribunal must be brought three months less one day from the end of the trafficking situation.
-In contrast, a claim in the court should be brought within six years of the beginning of the trafficking situation.
+A claim in the employment tribunal must be started three months less one day from the end of the trafficking situation.
+In contrast, most claims in the court should be brought within six years of the beginning of the trafficking situation.

 The nature of the relationship between trafficker and victim

-If the relationship bears little resemblance to a normal employment relationship for instance sex trafficking, organised begging or trafficking of a child then the court might be the more appropriate choice.
+If the relationship bears little resemblance to a conventional employment relationship for instance sex trafficking, organised begging or trafficking of a child then the court might be the more appropriate choice.

-The employment tribunal deals purely with employment law (although this is very widely defined) whereas the courts have no such limitations.
+The employment tribunal deals purely with employment law (although this is very widely defined), whereas the courts (in particular the High Court) have no such limitations.